-This page at the Kdenlive home has instructions on how to source these more recent versions depending on what flavour of Linux you run.
-Instructions for Debian, Fedora Gentoo, OpenSUSE, Slackware and Ubuntu are available.
+This page at the Kdenlive home has instructions on how to source these more recent versions, depending on which flavour of Linux you run.
+Instructions for Debian, Fedora, Gentoo, OpenSUSE, Slackware and Ubuntu are available.

-Debian project ships Kdenlive packages since "squeeze" (6.0) release, however to benefit from recent updates and bugfixes you might consider upgrading to a "testing" release or even "sid".
+Debian project has been shipping Kdenlive packages since the "squeeze" (6.0) release.
+However, to benefit from recent updates and bugfixes, you might consider upgrading to a "testing" release or even "sid".

 apt-get install kdenlive should then work.

-Sunab offers a stable release of Kdenlive from this PPA
+Sunab offers a stable release of Kdenlive (KF 5 version 15.04.x) from this PPA.

-RPM packages are not yet maintained in official branch, so you must go through an unofficial repository such as RPM Fusion or packman.
-Follow the sites recommendations to make them available and end with
+RPM packages are not yet maintained in an official branch, so you must go through an unofficial repository such as RPM Fusion or packman.
+Follow the site's recommendations to make them available and end with

 Building scripts are ready for up-to-date systems, so run respectively

 There is also the kdenlive on win project on SourceForge which "consists of an Ubuntu VirtualBox image that is preconfigured to run Kdenlive".
 The project was last updated 2012-08-09.